 Wildlife havens, carbon stores, storm defences, ocean purifiers – mangrove swamps are one of the hardest-working habitats on Earth, but they’re disappearing fast.
-Learn about the threats to mangroves and how we’re working to overcome them.
+Learn about the threats to mangroves and how we’re working with people to safeguard nature and create a healthier, sustainable future for both wildlife and people.

 Why are mangrove forests important?